-Gain a Diploma for Graduates in Finance
+Gain a Graduate Diploma in Finance

 The programme is suitable for graduates of any discipline who, for professional or personal reasons, wish to secure a stand-alone qualification in finance.
 It is also ideal for those who wish to undertake postgraduate work and whose first degree is in an unrelated field.
 It aims to provide a thorough grounding in the principles of finance while developing critical skills for a wide range of real world professional situations.

 Corporate Finance is the compulsory course and you also choose three other courses.
 To complete the programme you must pass four full courses.